-This guide will walk you through a production Synapse-Backup deployment.
+This guide will walk you through a production Synapse User Interface deployment.

-AHA for service disovery and future devops tasks,
+AHA for service discovery and future devops tasks,

 and therefore this guide assumes the Synapse Deployment Guide has been followed.